brunysixlovar900O/brunysixl-V6/README.md

 Credits:

-CREDITS TO a456pur FOR GAME EMBEDS: https://github.com/a456pur
+CREDITS TO A456pur FOR GAME EMBEDS: https://github.com/a456pur

-CREDITS TO KAZWIRE FOR NOW.GG CONTENT: https://github.com/whos-evan/kazwire
+CREDITS TO Kazwire FOR NOW.GG CONTENT: https://github.com/whos-evan/kazwire

 AND CREDITS TO ALL THE DISCORD MEMBERS FOR JOINING OUR SERVER!